Exploring User roles

 By default, Expenseplus is set up using the following user roles.
 A simple definition is given for each:

 Admin Team - Admin team members can perform basic administrative functions such as issuing invoices, recording bank deposits, entering purchases, and using petty cash.
 They can usually add other users but can't change any other system settings.
-They have no default visibility of financial reports (other than set for their specific user) and no visibility of anything relating to donations or gift aid.
+They have no default visibility of financial reports (other than set for their specific user) and can't see donations or Gift Aid information.
 They have no delegated approval responsibility.

-Budget Holder - Is a user profile with minimal access and functionality and by default is identical to the User role (see below).
+Budget Holder - This is a user profile with minimal access and functionality.
+By default it is identical to the User role (see below).
 It allows a user to submit purchases, and where their specific user has been made a primary or secondary approver they can approve purchase requests and view the relevant financial reports.
-It exists as a different role to the user to allow you to easily customise the role of those with budget approval permissions, allowing you to extend their responsibilities as a 'group' if needed.
+It exists as a seperate default role to simple role of 'User' so that you can easily customise the role for people with budget approval permissions, allowing you to extend their responsibilities as a 'group' if needed.

-User (recommended for most users) - This is the most commonly used role for basic users of the system.
+User (recommended for most users) - This is the most commonly used role for basic users of ExpensePlus.
 The permissions by default are identical to the Budget Holder, submitting purchase requests only.
 (See above for guidance as to how to use this concurrently with the Budget Holder role.)

 Independent Examiner or Auditor - This role provides full visibility of the data and workflow to your independent examiner or auditor for their audit purposes.
-They'll be able to 'see' everything they'll need but won't be able to change settings, Manage Donors or approve expenditure.
+They'll be able to 'see' everything they need but won't be able to change settings, manage donors or approve expenditure.
 The role permissions of this role cannot be customised.

 Trustee - This role is designed to help trustees view and scrutinise a basic selection of financial reports without being able to change data in the system.